 Essential nutrients for Dog:

-Below are the essential nutrient details:
+Below are the essential nutrient details for dogs:

 Signs of protein deficiencies are as follows: